maheshguptha49/Naukri-Clone/README.md

-# Naukri-Clone
+# sandbox101
-Naukri clone with react
+Created with CodeSandbox